In Excel, there are two kinds of cell reference styles…

 Just like A1, you can use four different kind of references in R1C1 as mentioned in above table.

 But now, let's dig deeper into each type of reference.

 Using relative reference in R1C1 is quite simple.

-In this, when you refer to a cell, it will create the address of referred cell using it’s distance from the active cell.
+In this reference style, when you refer to a cell, it creates the address of referred cell using it’s distance from the active cell.

 If you want to go to a column in right side of the active cell, the number will be positive or if left side then a negative number.

 ...positive number for below and negative for above active row.